National Grid Foundation - Teaching Green Institute Grant Program (TGI)

 Molloy College, already well-known for its expertise in teacher training, will tap its Sustainability Institute staff to act as guest lecturers to supplement education and science professors for TGI.
 The instructors will focus on such topics as global warming and its local challenges, clean energy solutions on Long Island and reducing toxins in your daily environment.

-Two institutes will be offered for 2018, one for middle school teachers and one for high school teachers.
-The Institutes will be offered June 25-28, 2018, Monday-Thursday, from 8:00 a.m. - 4:00 p.m. each day at Molloy's Suffolk Center campus in East Farmingdale.
+Two institutes will be offered for 2019, one for middle school teachers and one for high school teachers.
+The Institutes will be offered July 1, 2, 3, and 5th Monday-Thursday, from 8:00 a.m. - 4:00 p.m. each day at Molloy's Suffolk Center campus in East Farmingdale.
 The Institutes may be taken as a 3 credit graduate course or on a non-credit basis.
-The institutes offered in 2018 will cover new topics not covered in the 2017 institutes.
+The institutes offered in 2019 will cover new topics not covered in the 2018 institutes.

-An email was sent out on April 3, 2018 to teachers who have taken the institutes in the past, as well as to teachers who are in our summer institutes data base.
+An email has been sent out to teachers who have taken the institutes in the past, as well as to teachers who are in our summer institutes data base.
 To be placed on our email and mailing lists please contact: Cindy Thomas, Assistant Director, Office of Summer Sessions and Conference Services, Division of Continuing Education and Professional Development by email at: firstname.lastname@example.org or by phone at: 516.323.3554.

 45 scholarships ranging from full scholarships to partial scholarships were awarded.
 Special consideration was given to teachers from underserved communities, from schools/districts in need of improvement or from low-moderate income communities.
 The program is open to public and private school teachers on Long Island, Brooklyn, Staten Island and parts of Queens as well as some upstate communities served by National Grid.